api0cradle/LOLBAS/OSScripts/Slmgr.md

 ```

 Notes:
-Requires registry keys to work.
+Requires that registry keys are imported and SCT present to work.
+SCT path can be adjusted inside the registry keys.